weigert/t-pose/README.md

 ### Mid Term

-- Two-Way Consistent Warping
+- Two-Way Consistent Warping!
+Should prevent some artifacts.
-- Fix Flip Oscillation Somehow ( Flip Decay? )
+- Fix Flip Oscillation Somehow ( Flip Decay? ).
+This is the main slowing factor.
-- Implement Linear Gradient Cost Function for Improved Fitting!
+- Implement Linear Gradient Cost Function for improved fitting!
 - Texture Mip-Mapping for Improved Speed and Accuracy

 ### Long Term